machaao/co-vac-india/README.md

-# A basic dialogflow template for running a custom chatbot on your website or android app
+# A basic dialogflow template for running a custom chatbot on your website

 ## Getting Started